Eigenfunctions of deformed Schr\"odinger equations: Conclusion and outlook

 In this work, we investigated the open TS/ST correspondence for the family of $Y^{N,0}$ toric Calabi–Yau geometries.
 Following the general framework of \cite{Marino:2016rsq,Marino:2017gyg,Francois:2025wwd}, we constructed a background-independent quantity, given in equation \eqref{eq:tsst}, which plays the role of the non-perturbative open topological string partition function.
 This object is entire in both the open and closed string moduli and provides an exact analytic solution to the difference equation obtained by quantizing the mirror curve of the $Y^{N,0}$ geometry.
 The resulting wavefunction becomes square-integrable only at discrete energy values, where it reproduces the physical eigenfunctions of the associated operator.
 We then analysed the four-dimensional limit of this construction.
-In this limit, the quantum mirror curve \eqref{eq:diff} reduces to the deformed quantum-mechanical Hamiltonian \eqref{eq: hamil}, which can be regarded as a deformation of the standard Schr\"odinger operator with an arbitrary polynomial potential.
+In this limit, the quantum mirror curve \eqref{eq:diff} reduces to the deformed quantum-mechanical Hamiltonian \eqref{eq:hamil}, which can be regarded as a deformation of the standard Schr\"odinger operator with an arbitrary polynomial potential.
 Through the open TS/ST correspondence, we derived explicit analytic expressions for the corresponding eigenfunctions, given in equations \eqref{eq:eigenfeven} and \eqref{eq:eigenfodd}.
 These functions are entire in $x$ for arbitrary values of the moduli $h_k$ and become $L^2$-normalizable only for a discrete set of values of the energy, in perfect agreement with the quantization conditions previously derived in \cite{Grassi:2018bci}.
+Furthermore, starting from the explicit eigenfunctions \eqref{eq:eigenfeven} and \eqref{eq:eigenfodd}, we show how to construct analytic solutions for related spectral problems, including the case of the inverted potential and the deformation in which the kinetic term \(2\cosh(p)\) is replaced by a \(\sinh(p)\)-type operator.

 Our analysis opens up several directions for future investigation, some of which we briefly outline below.

 \begin{itemize}

 \item[-] Within the open TS/ST correspondence, the structure of the non-perturbative open partition function still poses some interesting challenges.
 As shown in \cite{Marino:2016rsq,Marino:2017gyg,Francois:2025wwd} and summarized in equation \eqref{eq:tsst}, this function can be expressed as a sum of two contributions, or saddles.
 Although in some cases we have a technical prescription to construct the second saddle from the first, its geometrical and physical meaning remains elusive and calls for a deeper understanding.